Israel to mobilize 60,000 reservists ahead of an expanded Gaza City operation

 Although Israel has targeted and killed much of Hamas’ senior leadership, parts of Hamas are actively regrouping and carrying out attacks, including launching rockets towards Israel, the official said.

-The planned offensive, which was announced earlier this month, comes amid heightened international condemnation of Israel's restrictions on food and medicine reaching Gaza and fears of another mass displacement among Palestinians.
+The planned offensive, which was announced earlier this month, comes amid heightened international condemnation of Israel's restrictions on food and medicine reaching Gaza and fears that many Palestinians will be forced to flee.

+“It’s pretty obvious that it will just create another mass displacement of people who have been displaced repeatedly since this phase of the conflict started,” United Nations spokesman Stephane Dujarric told reporters.

 Associated Press journalists saw small groups heading south from the city this week, but it's unclear how many others will voluntarily flee.
 Some said they would wait to see how events unfold before moving yet again, with many insisting that nowhere is safe from airstrikes.

-Note: This story was corrected to reflect that the Jabaliya refugee camp is not in Gaza City. ___ Lidman reported from Tel Aviv, Israel, and Magdy reported from Cairo.
-Associated Press reporter Edith M. Lederer at the United Nations contributed.